sela-rhinops/bootcamp-monitoring/Lab-02.md

-# Lab 01: Deploy Elasticsearch using the ECK Operator
+# Lab 01: Deploy Prometheus using the Operator and CRDs

 ## Tasks